 This award is designed to recognize and showcase outstanding efforts by faculty and staff who have made a significant contribution beyond the individual course level, including but not limited to: program assessment, co-curricular assessment, and assessment processes and practices that support a culture of continuous improvement.
 An outstanding assessment process is characterized by the use of assessment results to improve the intended outcome.
 Data from more than one cycle and/or ongoing data is preferred, although not required.

 All members of the University community are eligible for this award.
 Past recipients of the award, either as an individual or as part of a group, are eligible following expiration of the fifth year after receiving their award.

 Self-nominations or nominations from others are acceptable.
 Nominations are to be submitted electronically to [email protected] and must include:

-Nomination submissions for this award are due by 5 PM (EDT) on Monday, March 2, 2020.
-This date is only for the Assessment Award.
+Nomination submissions and supporting documentation from nominees for this award are due by 5 PM (EDT) on Friday, March 26, 2021.